YV-Work/true-random/README.md

 Another solution would be to rely on the timestamp as the seed.
 This leads to numerous problems.
 One of them is that the source of the block timestamp is determined by the block miner.
 Malicious miners can shift a block's timestamp within a 10-14 seconds window of block being created.
 Since the block time is not constant and varies between 1 and 19 seconds depending on many factors, miners have a safe period of few seconds in which to shift the timestamp and create a "random" number.

-_[See Note #3 under time-units section](https://docs.soliditylang.org/en/latest/units-and-global-variables.html?highlight=block.timestamp#time-units) of official solidity documentation._
+_[See Note #3 under "Special Variables and Functions" section](https://docs.soliditylang.org/en/latest/units-and-global-variables.html?highlight=block.timestamp#special-variables-and-functions) of official solidity documentation._

 ### `block.timestamp` Refresh Rate